nlfiedler/pack-rs/README.md

 * Support include/exclude patterns when building or extracting an archive.
 * Store symbolic links (currently ignored).

-Long term, additional features would be nice-to-have:
+In the long term, there are additional features that would be nice-to-have:

-* Optional compression of a pack with any available algorithm, not just Zstandard.
+* Optional compression of a pack using any available algorithm, not just Zstandard.
 Currently, the Rust `zstd` crate lacks a nice way of detecting if a block of data is compressed using Zstandard.
 What's more, it would be ideal to future-proof the design by allowing an implementation to use any compression algorithm.
 Likely would add a `TEXT` column to the `content` table that specifies the compression algorithm used (e.g. `7zip`).
 * Support encryption of the content blobs (will require compression, probably involve a salt value stored in the `content` table).
 * Optionally store file metadata (owners, permissions, etc) in a separate table.
 * Optionally store file extended attributes in a separate table.